 Students interested in continuing on to a Ph.D. program or with a desire to deepen their research skills can enroll in our research track and write an M.A. thesis.
 They enroll in the fall of semester of their second year for PSC 9078 Thesis Research Problems to work on and prepare their M.A. thesis proposal.
 The seminar discusses strategies for "discovering" interesting topics within the student’s area of interest, introduces students to useful research skills and tools and tries to develop an esprit the corps among students.
 The students will leave the seminar with a well developed thesis proposal.
 After successful completion of PSC 9078, students enroll in PSC 9079 Thesis Direction to complete their thesis for defense in the spring of their fourth semester.

 Students interested in advanced quantitative methodologies can enroll in relevant graduate courses offered either in the department of Public Administration, Psychology or Statistics.
+Students can also earn a Certificate in Applied Statistics.
 They also can take a digital humanities courses offered through the history program if they are interested in text analysis, data visualization, geo-spatial mapping.

 The Dean of Graduate Studies further supports the research endeavors of our M.A. students with summer research grants and support for conference travel.
 Our students regularly benefit from this support.